 Who Can Help Assess and Treat

 Mental health providers are licensed professionals who can diagnose mental health conditions and provide treatment.
-Most likely they will be a psychologist, social worker, or counselor.
-The vast majority of mental health providers have a master’s degree, and many hold a doctoral degree and undergo postgraduate training.
+In most cases, they are a psychologist, social worker, or counselor.
+The vast majority of mental health providers have master’s degrees, and many hold doctoral degrees and undergo postgraduate training.

 What They Do

-- Evaluate how both the parent and child are responding to the feeding disorders
+- Evaluate how both the parent and child are responding to the feeding disorder

 - Evaluate mealtime behaviors and identify the learned responses